tarwn/lessthandot-hugo/blogs/content/posts/2010-07-18-rid-lookup-sql-tuning.md

 ```
 </p>

-We should be fine as the nonclustered index, “IDX_ITEMID” should be used in an index seek given the WHERE clause on ITEMCODE.
+We should be fine as the nonclustered index, "IDX_ITEMID" should be used in an index seek given the WHERE clause on ITEMCODE.
 However, when we run this query to check the estimated execution plan, we can see we have a lookup occurring.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/rid_2.gif" alt="" title="" width="624" height="368" />
 </div>

 The lookup is caused by the fact that there is not a covering index to fulfill the entire needs of the query.
-The WHERE clause and columns returned combined equate to, “covering”.
+The WHERE clause and columns returned combined equate to, "covering".
 In order to satisfy this query and remove the RID Lookup, we need to create a covering index or a clustered index on the ITEMCODE.
 Creating a clustered index physically orders the data under the conditions of the index and in some cases (like this) that was not possible.
 An effective solution in this case is a nonclustered index covering the entire query requirements.

 > <span class="MT_red">Note: Let's say that the table in question isn't a HEAP and there is an existing clustered index on a different key.
 Since we can only have one clustered index per table, the resolution of ITEMCODE becoming a clustered index to resolve our RID Lookup is not possible.
 A nonclustered index is then the only way to resolve (or remove) the RID Lookup. </span>